Cassie Carli ex-boyfriend pleads not guilty to charges - NewsBreak

 SANTA ROSA COUNTY, Fla. ( WKRG ) — Marcus Spanevelo, the ex-boyfriend of Cassie Carli, has entered a plea of not guilty for the charges filed against him in her case.
 Spanevelo entered a plea of not guilty April 22, according to court documents from the Circuit Court of Santa Rosa County.

 Carli went missing on March 27, sparking a multi-state search that ended when her body was found in a shallow grave in a barn in Alabama.
-Spanevelo was the last known person to see Carli alive.Remains of Cassie Carli found in Alabama barn
+Spanevelo was the last known person to see Carli alive.Huntsville Hospital to close community vaccination clinic at John Hunt Park

 Santa Rosa County deputies charged Spanevelo with one count of Tampering With Evidence, one count of False Information to Law Enforcement Officer During Investigation and Obstructing Justice April 18.
 Spanevelo admitted to investigators that he threw Carli’s phone out a window March 28, the day that Carli and her daughter Saylor, were reported missing.
 Spanevelo also refused to give a DNA swab while he was being booked in the Santa Rosa County jail.